Table of Contents

 Inserts are performed into the source's table without explicitly setting the auto increment value in the

-statement itself or through using aSET INSERT_ID
+INSERTstatement itself or through using aSET INSERT_IDstatement.

 In this scenario replication fails with a duplicate entry error on the primary key column.